-crime prevention, and traffic enforcement.
-DCSO also has a division for detective services. support services, youth education and specialty units.
+The Patrol Division of the Sheriff's office provides law enforcement to all jurisdictions within Delaware County.
+Patrols offer investigation of criminal offenses, crime prevention, and traffic enforcement.
+DCSO also has a division for detective services, support services, youth education

-In 2021, 22,840 students countywide were taught safety lessons by School Resource Officers in grades K -12, an 18% increase over the previous year.
+In 2021, 22,840 students county-wide were taught safety lessons by School Resource Officers in grades K -12, an 18% increase over the previous year.